 If the current process is trapping exits, it will not be killed by the exit signal with reason timetrap_timeout.
 If this happens, the process will be sent an exit signal with reason kill 10 seconds later which will kill the process.
 Information about the timetrap timeout will in this case not be found in the test logs.
 However, the error_logger will be sent a warning.

 '''

 timetrap_cancel(Handle) -> ok

 Types:

 Handle = term()

+Handle returned from timetrap

 '''